frank-a-i/data-science/disaster-response-handling/README.md

 ## Structure

-This program needs an offline preparation before actual usage.
+This program needs an offline preparation before first usage.
 This is covered in the `pipelines` directory, where

 - `etl.py` extracts data and composes a dataset
 - `ml.py` utilizes that dataset for preparing and training classifiers